Manilla Road Interview with Mark Shelton

 We were just taking a shot in the dark about everything to do with that album.
 We knew nothing about producing an album.
 But we just kept on looking for answers to all of our questions and what do you know we had a album.
 A bunch of us got together and formed our own record label called Roadster Records.
 We found a studio we thought would help us figure out how to get things rolling and then we found a pressing plant in Texas that we started having the albums made at.
 Then we just started calling on all the stores in the state of Kansas and trying to get connections with distributors all over.
 It was a uphill climb but when I look back on it now I realize that it was all for a really good cause and outcome.

-Two years later you released album called Metal and a year later Crystal Logic, which is absolutely amazing.
-What can you share about this two releases?
+Two years later you released Metal and a year later Crystal Logic.

 Metal was when we were still searching for our sound.
 We were still a bit of a space metal band at that time reaching for heavier stuff.
 We were starting to get there with songs like Enter the Warrior, Queen of the Black Coast and Cage of Mirrors.
 But it was Crystal Logic where we really started to find our niche so to speak.
 We pretty much committed ourselves to the heavier side of the spectrum with that album and the production was the best we had done up to that time.
 I started to refine my story telling with the lyrics by this time.
 I was being pushed on by some friends back then also that thought I had potential as a lyric writer.
 Ernie Hellwell is one of those friends that gave me ideas back then for songs like Time Trap, Cage of Mirrors and The Riddle Master which were all short stories that he had written.
 They were all stories that we had both contributed to but he was the one that penned the actual short stories.
 I converted them into lyrics for the songs.
 As time has gone by I have derived a lot of songs from stories that I have read from several different authors like Robert E. Howard, H.P.
 Lovecraft and Edger Allen Poe.
 And that’s not to mention the ton of historical or myth oriented songs I have written.
 Both Metal and Crystal Logic were the beginnings of all the literature inspired songs that were done with Manilla Road.